mfurkanayhan/MFA.Result/README.md

   - Creation of failure results with a single error message using a default status code (500).
   - Creation of failure results with multiple error messages using a default status code (500).
 - These enhancements are designed to improve the usability and expressiveness of the `MFA.Result` library, making it easier for developers to communicate the outcome of operations with varied error conditions.
-- This update is recommended for all users to take full advantage of the improved error handling capabilities and to maintain consistency with the latest best practices in result management.
+### Version 8.0.4
+- Updated: Made `Succeed` method static for API consistency.

-Upgrade to version 8.0.3 is highly recommended to enhance the functionality and clarity of your error handling patterns.
+Upgrade to version 8.0.4 is highly recommended to enhance the functionality and clarity of your error handling patterns.

 ## License
 `MFA.Result` is available under the MIT license.
 See the LICENSE file for more info.